DanOSG/GameSquawk/README.md

 # GameSquawk - Gaming Community Platform

 ## 📱 Overview
 GameSquawk is a dynamic web platform designed for gamers to connect, share experiences, discuss games, and build a thriving gaming community.
-The application allows users to create posts about their favorite games, like and comment on others' content, and engage in gaming discussions.
+The application allows users to create posts about their favorite games, like and comment on others' content, engage in gaming discussions, participate in voice chat rooms, and share gameplay videos.

 ## ✨ Features
 - **User Authentication**: Secure signup and login system